Our top pick for

-There are currently 12.9 million Ally Financial shares held short by investors – that's known as Ally Financial's "short interest".
-This figure is 14.2% down from 15.1 million last month.
+There are currently 14.1 million Ally Financial shares held short by investors – that's known as Ally Financial's "short interest".
+This figure is 27.4% up from 11.0 million last month.

 There are a few different ways that this level of interest in shorting Ally Financial shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Ally Financial.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Ally Financial.

 Find out more about how you can short Ally Financial stock.